-- Add chia seeds and let sit for 10 minutes or until the consistency thickens.
+- Add chia seeds and let the mixture sit for 10 minutes or until the consistency thickens.

 - Add honey and stir.

-- Pour off about a 1/4 cup of tea and apply to your face with clean hands.
+- Pour off about a 1/4 cup of tea, and apply it to your face with clean hands.

-- Let mask sit for 10 minutes and remove with warm water, massaging skin as you rinse.
+- Let the mask sit for 10 minutes and remove with warm water, massaging the skin as you rinse.

 - Drink the rest of the chilled tea.